Jakubpoland/Jakubpoland/README.md

 - 👋 Hi, I’m @Jakubpoland
-- 👀 I’m interested in IT
+- 👀 I’m interested in IT, Software Engineer-ing
-- 🌱 I’m currently learning 3D graphics
+- 🌱 I’m currently learning 3D graphics and Python
-- 💞️ I’m looking to collaborate on ...
+#- 💞️ I’m looking to collaborate on ...#
 - 📫 How to reach me via mail bunkiernet@gmail.com
 -